Corinne Le Quéré: Honours and awards

 In 2012, Le Quéré was awarded the Claude Berthault award from the French Academy of Sciences, the first Copernicus medal of the Copernicus Gesellschaft e.V. in 2013/2014, and was the annual Bolin lecturer in Stockholm University in 2014.

 In 2015, she received a Blaise Pascal Medal for Earth and Environmental Sciences from the European Academy of Sciences and the Grande Médaille Albert 1er de Monaco, Science section.

 In 2016, Le Quéré was elected a Fellow of the Royal Society.

-In 2016, she was listed among the 20 "women making waves in the climate change debate" on the Road to Paris.

 In 2019, Le Quéré was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to climate change science.

 In 2019, she also won the Prince Albert I Medal and was made a Chevalier of the French Legion of Honour.

 In 2020, she received the Heineken Prize for Environmental Sciences for her interdisciplinary research on the interactions between climate change and the carbon cycle.

+In 2025, she received the Vladimir Ivanovich Vernadsky Medal of the European Geosciences Union.

+She was awarded an honorary doctorate from Utrecht University (2023) and from the Université de Montréal (2025).